 Read the kit fox’s recovery plan.

-- Kit foxes are the smallest foxes in North America, weighing in at only five pounds.
+- Kit foxes are the smallest foxes in North America, weighing only about five pounds.

 - San Joaquin kit foxes can survive without freshwater, getting all of their fluids from what they eat.